jpottruff-demos/node-passport-authentication-demo/README.md

 ## Setup
 Change `views/layout-placeholder.ejs` to `views/layout.ejs` and replace the *font awesome CDN link* with your own kit key. *(Font awesome moved to registered CDN keys in version 5)*

-Alternatively, you could also run the project without a *font awesome CDN key*, but you will still need to change the file.
+Alternatively, you could also run the project without a *font awesome CDN key*, but you'll still need to change the file name.
 Functionality will remain but a couple icons may not show up.

 ## To run:
 `npm run dev`